stacklane/docs/🗄/Article/endpoints/forms.md

 Fills a new or existing model with information in the form.
 Throws `$ModelInvalid` if either the form or the filled model are invalid.
 If an exception is thrown, then the model is rolled back.
-Keep in mind that the form itself must be valid, **and** the resulting model must be valid &mdash;
-for example, if there are other non-form fields which should be set on the model, these should be set before calling `submit(model)`.
+Keep in mind that the form itself must be valid, **and** the resulting model must be valid -- for example, if there are other non-form fields which should be set on the model, these should be set before calling `submit(model)`.